Ginowine/jwt-oauth-user-registration-rest-api/README.md

 # Spring Boot 3.0 JWT OAuth2 User Registration and CRUD Rest API

-This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT).
+This project demonstrates the implementation of security using Spring Boot 3.0, JSON Web Tokens (JWT), OAuth, and user CRUD operations.
 It includes the following features:

 ## Features